DM-Miller/themillerlab/content/home/hero.md

 # The Miller Lab

-Clinical and Translational Investigator in Cutaneous Oncology
+Clinical & Translational Investigators in Cutaneous Oncology